KhaliqueN/KhaliqueN.github.io/join/index.md

 ## Master/Bachelor thesis

-The lab works in the intersection of network science, computational biology, and structural biology.
+The lab works in the interface of network, computational, and structural biology.
 If interested then please send your CV/Resume to [Dr. Khalique Newaz](/contact)